eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_app.md

 Once you have established your development environment, you will be able to start developing your first Vehicle App.

-For this tutorial, you will recreate the SeatAdjuster example that is included with the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template):
+For this tutorial, you will recreate the vehicle app that is included with the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template):
 The Vehicle app allows to change the positions of the seats in the car and also provide their current positions to other applications.

 A detailed explanation of the use case and the example is available [here](/docs/velocitas/docs/seat_adjuster_use_case.md).

-At first, you have to create the main python script called `run.py` in `src/`.
+At first, you have to create the main python script called `main.py` in `src/VehicleApp/`.
 All the relevant code for new Vehicle App goes there.
 Afterwards, there are several steps you need to consider when developing the app:

 1. Manage your imports
 2. Enable logging